 For more details about these and other customer stories see OML Customers.

-Check out this video on Introduction to Oracle Machine Learning Notebooks.
+Check out this video on Introduction to Oracle Machine Learning.

 Here are a few highlights of Oracle Machine Learning functionality:

-By including Oracle Machine Learning with Oracle Database on-premises and in the Cloud, Oracle continues to support a next-generation converged data management and machine learning platform.
+By including Oracle Machine Learning with Oracle Database on premises and in the Cloud, and with Oracle Autonomous Database, Oracle continues to support a next-generation converged data management and machine learning platform.